Alfresco/docs-alfresco/salesforce/latest/using/troubleshooting.md

 have been an internal error.
 Try checking with your Alfresco administrator.
 ```

-check that the correct Share URL is specified in the **Canvas App URL** in Salesforce.
+Check that the correct Share URL is specified in the **Canvas App URL** in Salesforce.
 See [(3) Configure app in Salesforce]({% link salesforce/latest/install/index.md %}#configappinsalesforce-lightning) for more guidance.

 ## HTTP Status 404 or Service Unavailable message